 Tests or experiments described in the SAR may be located in NEI 21-07 SAR Chapter 2, NEI 21-07 SAR Section 6.3 (SR SSCs), and NEI 21-07 SAR Section 7.2 (NSRST SSCs).
-If already described in the SAR, the tests or experiments would screen out.
+If already described in the SAR, whether in the aforementioned sections or other sections, the tests or experiments would screen out.